 - 1. Pay and Park facilities must have a sign posted at each entrance (in letters at least 7 inches high) stating either "PAY TO PARK ALL HOURS," or "PAY TO PARK POSTED HOURS."
 For facilities with a "POSTED HOURS" sign, the sign must also state (in letters at least 3 inches high) the exact hours that the facility is operated as a pay and park facility. - 2.
-At each facility containing a payment device, there must be a sign (in letters at least 9 inches high) visible from every vehicle entrance stating "PAY HERE," indicating the location of the payment device. - 3.
-At each payment location there must be a sign(s) that states (in letters at least 2 inches high): - a. all applicable charges for parking including the posted hours at a "PAY TO PARK POSTED HOURS" facility; - b. that proof of payment must be displayed and clearly visible through the windshield; - c. the phone number for the release of vehicles if they are subject to being towed; - d. a warning that the facility may be monitored; and - e. that vehicles parked without valid proof of payment or permit are subject to a parking penalty. - 4.
-In spaces reserved for parkers with a disabled person parking permit, the operator must attach a sticker or sign to the disabled parking sign at the front of each space that notifies the disabled parking customer that he/she is responsible for payment, regardless of having a disabled person parking permit. - B. Non-Pay Private Parking Signage. - 1.
-Non-pay facilities must have a sign posted at each entrance stating: - a. that parking is prohibited, reserved or otherwise restricted; - b. who is authorized to park; - c. all limitations on parking; - d. the hours during which parking is restricted;
+At each facility containing a Payment Device, there must be a sign (in letters at least 9 inches high) visible from every vehicle entrance stating "PAY HERE," indicating the location of the Payment Device. - 3.
+At each payment location there must be a sign(s) that states (in letters at least 2 inches high): - a. all applicable charges for parking including the posted hours at a "PAY TO PARK POSTED HOURS" facility; - b. at any facility where a Parker receives a printed receipt, that proof of payment must be displayed and clearly visible through the windshield; and - c. that vehicles parked without valid proof of payment or permit are subject to a Penalty.